 Sandals with heels are another incredibly versatile shoe.

-You can pack for evenings out on vacation or wear to more formal occasions such as summer weddings or events.
+You can pack them for evenings out on vacation or wear them to more formal occasions such as summer weddings or events.

 Most comfortable stilettos